Causes of Morning Headaches To Watch Out For

 Knowing what triggers headaches is fundamental in preventing them.
 If your headaches are recurring and don't correspond to any of the causes below, you'll need to see your doctor.

 Headaches or migraines are uncomfortable any time of day.
-The cause can depend on when the discomfort or intensity is first felt.
+The causes of morning headaches can depend on when you first feel the discomfort or intensity.

 If it feels like a drum is beating at your temples when you first wake up, or you’re dizzy or unable to open your eyes, it would be a good idea to see your doctor.

-In this article, we’ll go over some of the reasons why morning headaches occur.
+In this article, we’ll go over some of the causes of morning headaches.

 Why do I wake up with a headache?